 If you're taking courses through Running Start or College in the High School, you will need to ask your current college to send an official transcript to Western before we can award credit; where possible, electronic transcripts are preferred.
 (Once you have graduated you will also need to submit your high school transcript with your graduation date).

+We cannot award college credit from high school transcripts.
 The sooner you get your college transcripts to us the sooner we can award your college credit.